Advancing Object Goal Navigation Through LLM-enhanced Object Affinities Transfer: Experiments

 \subsection{Results}

-The experiment results in ALFRED are shown in Table \ref{tab:alfred_res}.
-LOAT-P achieves SOTA performance across all metrics, \zdxc{with a notable 10\% increase in SR}.
-Notably, the SR discrepancy between familiar and unfamiliar environments is markedly reduced, showcasing LOAT's efficacy in applying generalized object affinities from LLM in novel settings.
-This underscores the system's robust adaptability and effectiveness across diverse scenarios.
+ALFRED experiment results are shown in Table \ref{tab:alfred_res}.
+LOAT-P achieves SOTA performance across all metrics, with a notable 10\% increase in SR. While some improvements appear modest in absolute terms, they represent meaningful advances in object navigation where even small gains often require substantial algorithmic innovations.
+Notably, the SR discrepancy between familiar and unfamiliar environments is markedly reduced, showcasing LOAT's efficacy in applying generalized object affinities from LLMs in novel settings.

-The assessment methodology for SAVN-NAV navigation tasks\cite{wortsman2019savn}, similar to the HOZ study\cite{zhang2021hierarchical}, involves random selection of the agent's initial position and goal item, with five trials per scenario.
+Following~\cite{zhang2021hierarchical}, we employ SAVN-NAV navigation tasks~\cite{wortsman2019savn} with random selection of agent's initial position and goal item, using five trials per scenario.
 Table \ref{tab:robothor_res} displays results for all targets and a subset with optimal path lengths above five steps.
-Upon integrating the LOAT framework into the HOZ system, we observed improvements in both SPL and SR metrics, surpassing previously reproduced results.
-This underscores LOAT's effectiveness within graph-based policy networks.
+Integrating LOAT into the HOZ system improved both SPL and SR metrics, surpassing previously reproduced results and underscoring LOAT's effectiveness within graph-based policy.

-Results in validation spilt of Habitat ObjectNav are shown in Table \ref{tab:habitat_res}.
-LOAT improves the reproduced results of PEANUT.
+Habitat ObjectNav validation results in Table \ref{tab:habitat_res} demonstrate significant performance enhancement from incorporating LOAT.
+The PEANUT w/ LOAT method exhibits notable improvements in both SPL and SR, suggesting that LOAT not only optimizes policy learning but also significantly boosts navigation capabilities in complex environments.